MicrosoftDocs/learn/learn-pr/azure-devops/deploy-azure-functions/includes/3-set-up-environment.md

     During the process, you might be prompted to sign in to your Microsoft account.

-1. Ensure that **Allow all pipelines to use this connection** is selected.
+1. Ensure that **Grant access permission to all pipelines** is selected.

 1. Select **OK**.